How to start in HTML and web design

 Once you have obtained an HTML editor and are ready to begin setting up your website, think about how you want the page to setup or look, maybe even draw out your ideas.
 Below, are some early considerations to think about when designing your web page.

 - How are you going to store all the files?
 Are all the files going to be in the same folder or directory?
-If you plan on having a lot of different pictures and files its recommended that you store the pages, files, and pictures in separate directories.
+If you plan on having lots of different pictures and files its recommended that you store the pages, files, and pictures in separate directories.

 - Are the HTML files going to be stored as .HTM or .HTML files?
 There is no advantage or disadvantage of going with .htm or .html; However, it is a good idea to stick with the same extension.